udoering/JavaSolCheckCOJU/README.md

 In the first 6 weeks a typical solution of a certain sub task results in a single method.
 Later object oriented features (constructors, member variables, sub classes, modifiers etc) are to be implemented too.

-To get feedback the students have to enter their solutions into a [CodeOcean](https://github.com/openHPI/codeocean) instance, which is hosted at TU Ilmenau.
+To get automatically generated feedback the students have to enter their solutions into a [CodeOcean](https://github.com/openHPI/codeocean) instance, which is hosted at TU Ilmenau.
 After typing the solution or copy pasting it (e.g. from Eclipse) a click on the [Score] button starts the evaluation process.
 In this process a docker container is started - one per student and task.